CLC

 “I am a delegate because of my dad [former Central Land Council chair Bruce Breadon].
 I have followed him since that day in 1976 when he was at the first council meeting.”

-Languages: Pitjantjatjara, Yangkunytjatjara, Matutjara, Warlpiri and English
+Languages: Pitjantjatjara, Yangkunytjatjarra, English

 David Doolan